-WIOA Title I, WIOA Youth, TANF Youth and EARN- Contract awarded to North Central Pennsylvania Regional Planning and Development Commission in PY 2017 to provide programs and services to Dislocated Workers, Adults, and Youth.
+WIOA Title I, WIOA Youth, TANF Youth and EARN- Contract awarded to North Central Pennsylvania Regional Planning and Development Commission in PY 2017 Rescare Workforce Services in PY 2018 to provide programs and services to Dislocated Workers, Adults, and Youth.
 In addition, as a required partner of the One Stop, Title I also contributes both resources (the board contributes to the Operating budget of the centers on behalf of the Title I provider) and staff capacity to support the overall function of the PA CareerLink® centers.